-Those who find a winning trading system early on are far more likely to succeed and become profitable than those who don’t.
-In this short post we’ll look at some of the factors to consider in choosing a trading system.
+Most experts agree that those who find a winning trading system early on are far more likely to succeed and become profitable than those who don’t.
+In this short post we’ll look at some of the factors to consider when deciding on a trading system.

-Trading forex isn’t technically difficult compared to some other markets.
-Even so there are a vast number of variables that impact currency exchange rates (see Figure 1).
+Although trading forex isn’t technically difficult compared to some other markets, there is a vast number of variables that impact foreign currency exchange rates (see Figure 1).

 Getting to grips with these factors is a major challenge.
 It’s one that many forex professionals spend their entire careers trying to master.

-For many people, whether or not they become profitable traders is down to their ability to comprehend these factors.
+Whether or not you become a profitable trader can be down to your ability to comprehend these factors.
 More importantly, if you are able to turn your insight into a trading system that works for you.

-- Are you able to spend hours monitoring the currency markets?
+- Are you able to spend hours monitoring the markets?

 - Will you be able to analyze the economic releases and data which may impact your trades?

 - Do you have a calm, positive mental attitude or would you fret and worry every time a trade goes against you?

 - Do you have enough money?
 Any money put into trading is “capital at risk” – it should be money you or your family can live without (more).

 - Do you have an alternative income source?
 Trading returns can be highly unpredictable (positive as well as negative).
 This shouldn’t be your only source of income.